Skip to content

 Problem: Try files not working for expected paths

 Solution: 1.
-Verify file exists in specified root directory 2.
-Check path mapping in configuration 3.
-Ensure try_files is enabled 4.
+Verify file exists in public_dir 2.
+Ensure try_files is present in configuration 3.
+Check that file extension is in allowed_extensions (if specified) 4.
 Check file permissions

 # Test file resolution